-The Cedar Canyon HOA Complex is a single-family housing development consisting of 70 lots, exterior parking, landscaped common areas and a playground.
+The Ivy Subdivision is a townhome housing development consisting of 20 lots., exterior parking, landscaped common areas.

-This facility is used for single-family housing, including tenant leisure and parking.
+This facility is used for multi-family housing, including tenant leisure and parking.

 TRAINING

 Ensure that all employees and maintenance contractors know and understand the SOPs specifically written to manage the property.
 Report any variances to the LTSMP contact listed on the Facility Map.
 File all training records in Exhibit C.